lewisnjue/AI/README.md

 logistic regresssion is a method used to predict a dependent variable, given a set of independent variables , such that the depenent varaibles is catagorical .

 ## DECISION TREE

+## SEARCH ALGORITHM

+lets start at looking at some terminology

+- AGENT - >  entity that perceives its enviroment and acts upon that enviroment .

+- STATE -> a configuration of the agent and its enviroment .

+- INITIAL STATE -> the state in which the agent begins .
+- ACTIONS -> choices that can be made in state .

+actions(s) returns the st og actions that can be executed in state s .

+- TRANSISON MODEL -> a description of what state results from performing any applicable action in any state.

+result(s,a) returns the state resulting from performing actions a in state s.

+- STATE SPACE -> the set of all states reachable from the initial state by any sequence of actions .

+- GOAL TEST -> way to determine whether a given state is a goal state .

+- PATH COST -> numerical const accocaited with a given path .

+a search problmes have the following

+- inital state
+- actions
+- transisiton model
+- goal test
+- path const function

+solution -> a sequence of actions that leads from the initail stat e to a goal state .

+optimal solution ->  a solution that ahs the lowest path cost among all solutions .

+## NODE
+a node is a data structure that keeps track of :
+- a state .
+- a parent ( node that generated this node)
+- an action ( action applied to parent to get node)
+- a path const ( frominitaila state to node )

+## APPROACH

+- start with a frontier that contains the initial state.
+- repeat :
+    - if the frontier is empty , then no solution
+    - remove a node from the frontier .
+    - if node contains goal state, return the solution .
+    - expand node , add resulting nodes to the frontier

+## REVISED APPROACH

+- start with a frontier that continas the initial state.
+- start with an empty explored set .
+- REPEAT:
+    - if the frontier is empty , then no solution .
+    - remove a node from the frontier .
+    - if node contins goal state , return the solution
+    - add the node to the exproled set ,
+    - expand node , add resuting ndoes to the frontier if they arent aleready in th frontier or the explored set ,

+## REVOVING A NODE IN THE FRONTIER :

+there are diffrent ways to remove a node from the frontier one of themis :
+- stack : LAST IN FIRS OUT DATA TYPE , this version of algoritm is called depth first search , please dont forget that

+depth first search is a search algortm that always expands the deepest neod in the frontier .

+another seach algorith is called breadth first search

+this search algorithm that always expandas the shallwest node in the frontier  .

+- queue is used in breath first search , first in first out data type .

+## UNINFORMED SEARCH

+search strategy that uses no problme specific knowledge .

+## INFORMED SEARCH

+search straregy that uses problem specific knowledge to find solutions more efeciently .

+### GREEDY BEST FIRST SEARCH

+search algorithm that expands the node that is closest tot he goal, as estimated by a heuristic fuction h(n)